Our frequently asked questions about our Allocations Policy and Choice Based Lettings should help you understand the way homes are allocated by us.

 Are permanently employed within the borough for a minimum period of 12 months, working 16 hours or more per week and the distance from your current home to your work place is 75 miles or more;

-Have close relatives, (such as parents, adult children, brothers or sisters), who live in the borough, and have done so for at least five years.
+Have close relatives, (such as parents, adult children, brothers or sisters), who live in the borough, and have done so for at least ten years.
 In exceptional circumstances other family members may be considered, such as in the case of an elderly applicant who needs to move to the area for support.
 Each case will be assessed individually.

 Q: What happens once I am on the Housing Register?